Knowing what factors affect your mortgage rate will save you money

 - Economy – The global financial picture drives all interest rates, including mortgage rates

-- Lender pipeline – That's the amount of business a lender is currently processing
+- Lender pipeline – The amount of business a lender is currently processing can impact their rates

 - Property location – State laws can drive up lender costs or keep them down

 - Home use – Primary residence, vacation home, or rental?

 - Property type – Single-family, multi-family, condo, mobile, co-op, etc.